Polliwog Theatre Collective

 DIRECTED BY : Ciaran Gallagher & Mack Mirahmadi

-CAST : Barry Kinsella, Colm Lennon, Denise O’Connor, Eimear Keating, Owen O’Gorman
+CAST : Barry John Kinsella, Colm Lennon, Denise O’Connor, Eimear Keating, Owen O’Gorman

 Contains scenes of Violence, strong language & sexual references

-Running time : 90 mins with no interval
+Running time : 125 mins including an interval

 About the company…